Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ### the research has been cited by...

 - Luna-Sánchez et al. (2022).
 Social Axioms Mediate Gender Differences in Gender Ideologies Among Guatemalan University Students. *Journal of Cross-Cultural Psychology*.
-  - Implications: social justice objective can be furthered by reducing cynicism and fate control in society.Both...are associated with...less flourishing (Li et al., 2020).
+- *Journal of Cross-Cultural Psychology*
+  - SCI IF (2021): 2.577, SCI IF(5): 3.506
+  - SSCI-Q3: Psychology, Social, 44/66
 ---
 ### Luna-Sánchez et al. (2022)
+- Implications: social justice objective can be furthered by reducing cynicism and fate control in society.Both...are associated with...less flourishing (Li et al., 2020).
 - Purpose of the citation
   - To emphasize the importance of reducing cynicism and fate control for more flourishing
 - The relative impact